yeti/yurt/README.md

 2. Make sure your target branch has been committed and pushed to remote.

-3. Enter the following command
+3. Enter the following command.
+There will be a prompt to choose which remote server to push to.

    ```
-   ansible-playbook -i orchestration/inventory/<environment> orchestration/site.yml
+   fab deploy
    ```

-   * where `<environment>` is the environment name you set in `Creating a new remote deployment target` (i.e. "development", "staging", or "production")

 ## Testing